Five Guys: Menu

 The Five Guys menu focuses on hamburgers offered with Kraft American cheese or applewood-smoked bacon and kosher style hot dogs (Hebrew National all-beef franks), as well as grilled cheese, BLT and vegetable sandwiches.
 Five Guys uses buns that are sweeter and "eggier" than normal buns.
 The hamburgers come in two sizes: regular (two patties) and little (one patty).
-Customers may select from 15 different toppings at no charge.
+Customers may select from 15 toppings at no charge.
 Fresh-cut french fries are the sole side item, available salted only in "Five Guys style" or seasoned "Cajun style".
+Conventionally, Five Guys employees are directed to give customers an extra scoop of fries for free when they order.
+The rationale was to persuade the customer that they were getting a good deal by giving them more fries than they'd paid for.
+However, the extras were already accounted for in the initial pricing.

 Complimentary roasted in-shell peanuts are offered for on-site consumption at most locations, with signage alerting potential customers who may have a peanut allergy; for these allergen reasons, customers are not allowed to take peanuts off-site.